rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L5_mouseHover_rightClick_doubleClick_popups_frames.md

 window by using:
 `driver.getWindowHandle()`

 * How to get the window handle of child tab?
-We use a method called driver.getWindowHandles();
+We use a method called `driver.getWindowHandles()`;
 This will give us the window handles of all the windows currently present.

 Get the handle of the parent window using the command-
 `String parentWiandowHandle = driver.getWindowHandle();`
-Print the window handle of the parent window
+* Print the window handle of the parent window
-Find the element on the web page using an IDIwhich is an element locator.
+* Find the element on the web page using an IDIwhich is an element locator.
-Open multiple child windows
+* Open multiple child windows
-Iterate through child windows-
+* Iterate through child windows-
-Get the handles of all the windows that are currently open using the command-
+* Get the handles of all the windows that are currently open using the command-
-Which returns the set of handles. use the command to swqtch to the desired window and also pass the URL ortheweb page
+Which returns the set of handles.
+* use the command to switch to the desired window and also pass the URL ortheweb page

 ```